Background texture image

 Here are 3 reasons why.

-1) Whether or not an organization’s products and services truly never change, you can bet external factors affecting their target audience do.
+1) Even if a company’s products and services truly never change, you can bet external factors affecting their target audience do.
 Callers are more engaged by current information that’s focused on their changing needs.
 Nike has sold shoes and apparel for a long time, but they don’t do it with the exact same digital, print and TV spots for years at a time.

-2) How long will it take before repeat callers tune out content that never changes?
-Forcing customers to listen to the same information and music negatively affects their perceived wait times and overall caller experience.
+2) It dooesn’t take long for frequent callers to tune out content that never changes.
+Forcing your customers to listen to the same information and music negatively affects their perceived wait times and overall caller experience.

 3) In-Queue / On Hold Marketing is not a channel that’s typically top-of-mind.
-While many marketers likely have the best intentions of updating content, our 25+ years of experience in this space has shown that, without a dedicated team, those changes rarely happen.
+So, while a marketer may intend to update their OHM content, our 35+ of experience in this space has shown that, without a dedicated team, those changes rarely happen.

 Updating content regularly and proactively ensures the channels we work in are more effective.
 That makes for happier clients and callers in the long run, even if it means we sacrifice a few dollars along the way.